Achieving Model Fairness in Vertical Federated Learning: Problem Formulation

+Note that we introduce the server for clarity.
+The server is responsible for updating the dual variables.
+It can be safely replaced by any active data party without affecting the theoretical results.}

 \begin{definition}[Fair VFL Task] Given a protected group $\{a,b\}$ and a threshold $\varepsilon>0$ characterizing the maximum unfairness that can be tolerated.
-A group of $K$ data parties with vertically partitioned data train a machine learning model under the coordination of a trustworthy cloud server such that: i) the data and model parameter of each party are not exposed to any third party and any other data parties, ii) the model is $\varepsilon$-fair. \end{definition}
+The fair VFL task is that a group of $K$ data parties with vertically partitioned data train a machine learning model under the coordination of a trustworthy cloud server such that: i) the data and model parameters of each party are not exposed to any third party and any other data parties, and ii) the model is $\varepsilon$-fair. \end{definition}